-This year North Korea will be celebrating their biggest holiday of the year for their 70th anniversary of Independence Day!
-We’re expecting this celebration to be huge with thousands of locals partaking in the mass dance, fireworks, and a possible military parade taking place in Kim Il Sung Square!
+This year North Korea will be celebrating one of DPRK’s biggest holiday of the year for their Independence Day!
+We’re expecting this celebration to be quite huge with thousands of locals partaking in the mass dance performance and with fireworks planned later in the evening.

-During our tour in Pyongyang we’ll be visiting the Kim Il Sung Square, stopping by a local fun fair, exploring the deep Pyongyang Metro, visiting the Mausoleum where Kim Il Sung and Kim Jong Il lay in state, checking out the Korean War Museum, heading down to the DMZ and much much more!
+During our tour in Pyongyang we’ll be visiting the Kim Il Sung Square, stopping by a local funfair, exploring the deep Pyongyang Metro, visiting the Mausoleum where Kim Il Sung and Kim Jong Il lay in state, visiting the Korean War Museum, and much more!

 Meet your YPT guide at 1:30pm at the Beijing Zhong Gu Hotel near Beijing Railway Station found here.
 During this meeting, we’ll go through the tour’s itinerary, receive DPRK visas and tickets, as well as a great chance to meet your fellow travellers and to discuss any other questions you may have about the DPRK.